2006 Trincomalee massacre of NGO workers

-The 2006 Trincomalee Massacre of NGO Workers, also known as the Muttur Massacre, took place on 4 or 5 August 2006, when 17 employees of the French INGO Action Against Hunger (known internationally as Action Contre la Faim, or ACF) were shot at close range in the city of Muttur, Sri Lanka, close to Trincomalee.
-The victims included sixteen minority Sri Lankan Tamils and one Sri Lankan Muslim.
+On 4 or 5 August 2006, 17 employees of the French INGO Action Against Hunger (known internationally as Action Contre la Faim, or ACF) were shot at close range in the city of Muttur, Sri Lanka, close to Trincomalee.
+The victims included 16 minority Sri Lankan Tamils and one Sri Lankan Muslim.
+The event became known as the Muttur Massacre.

 Incident

 The bodies were discovered after the town of Muttur had come under the control of the government forces.
 There was fierce fighting between government forces and rebel LTTE forces the previous week prior to the discovery of the bodies.

 Reactions

 SLMM

 The Sri Lankan government denied responsibility but the Sri Lanka Monitoring Mission suspected that the Sri Lankan Army was responsible for the killings.
 According to the SLMM, " ... [it] is convinced that there cannot be any other armed groups than the security forces who could actually have been behind the act".
 The outgoing head of the Mission, the retired Swedish Colonel Ulf Henricsson, said that this was "one of the most serious recent crimes against humanitarian aid workers worldwide".